danielwinterbottom/ICHiggsTauTau/Analysis/HiggsTauTauRun2/test/readMe.txt

 Code conjointly written by A. Craplet (alie.craplet17@imperial.ac.uk) and K. Collie (kingsley.collie17@imperial.ac.uk).

 The pola.hpp code is another, older but working version of pola_module.cpp.
-The main difference is in the inputs of the getIPPV_angle function.
+The main difference is in the inputs of the getIPPV_angle function, an example of use can be found in master_pv_angle_a1_X.cpp.

 The pola_me.hpp and master_pv_angle_me.cpp are for a1-leptons ippv angle.